ponut64/Z-Treme-Engine-model-converter/README.md

 #
 # attbl (attribute table)
 # wasteful struct that loosely matches SEGA Saturn VDP1 command table
 #
+# cNorm (compressed normals)
+# Only produced for keyframes.
+A 1-byte index into an animation normal table, ANORM.h
+# System is broadly the same as Quake 2's.
+#
 # NOTE:
 # This converter ***DOES NOT PRODUCE*** normals per vertice